 My tuition fees are being paid by a sponsor other than SAAS (e.g. my employer is paying my fees):

 To notify the University of who is paying your fees, please complete the online sponsor form.
 Your sponsor will then be invoiced in due course.
-Please note that there will be a delay of 24 hours (or longer at the weekend) to update the supplied information and you will not be able to complete Online Enrolment until these updates have been completed.
+There will be a delay of 24 hours (or longer at the weekend) to update the supplied information and you will not be able to complete Online Enrolment until these updates have been completed.

 If you are funded by Student Awards Agency for Scotland (SAAS) do not complete this form as SAAS will inform us directly.

-Module registration will open for the majority of students on Monday 2 December 2019, and instructions will be sent to your student email account when it is open for you.
+Instructions will be sent to your student email account when module registration is open for you.

 If you're offered a choice of modules and you are unsure about the selections to make, contact your programme advisor, who will advise the correct module choices for the programme.

-In order to comply with Home Office regulations, we are required to check that all students have the correct immigration permission to study at the University of Stirling.
-In order to do this we require you to confirm your passport and visa details and to upload copies.
+To comply with Home Office regulations, we are required to check that all students have the correct immigration permission to study at the University of Stirling.
+To do this you must upload a scanned, colour photocopy of your passport and visa once you have arrived in the UK.
 The upload process is accessed through the Portal.

-In order to produce your student ID card we need you to upload your photograph.
-The process only takes a couple of minutes and you will receive a notification once your image has been approved for your ID card.
+To produce your student ID card, we need you to upload your photograph.
+The process only takes a couple of minutes, and you will receive a notification once your image has been approved for your ID card.

-At the start of the enrolment process, you'll be asked to confirm some information we hold about you or enter this information if it wasn't supplied in your application.
+At the start of matriculation you will be asked to confirm some information we hold about you, or enter this information if it was not supplied in your application.
 Following this you will be asked to confirm how your fees will be paid.

-Once you have enrolled, you will be presented with the option of paying your tuition fees online.
-If we do not already hold your sponsor information you can supply this information as part of online enrolment, but this will delay your enrolment by 24 hours (or longer at the weekend) and you will not be able to complete the process until these updates have been completed.
+You will be presented with the option of paying your tuition fees online.
+If we do not already hold your sponsor information you can supply this information as part of matriculation, but this will delay your enrolment by 24 hours (or longer at the weekend) and you will not be able to complete the process until these updates have been completed.